 Common names: yarrow, milfoil, carpenter’s weed, millefoil, soldier’s woundwort, nose-bleed, nosebleed plant

 French name: millefeuille

 – Pro azulenes

 – Salicylic acid

-Stomach pain (with spasms), spasms or cramps during menstrual disorders, anorexia, dyspepsia (digestive disorders or indigestion), flatulence, gastroesophageal reflux (stomach acid), gout, diarrhoea, fever
+Stomach pain (with spasms), spasms or cramps during menstrual disorders, heavy bleeding during menstruation (used in tea or tincture), anorexia, dyspepsia (digestive disorders or indigestion), flatulence, gastroesophageal reflux (stomach acid), gout, diarrhoea, fever

-Small cuts, wounds, greasy hair (in shampoos), hemorrhoids, burns, acne, bruises
+Small cuts, (minor) wounds, greasy hair (in shampoos), hemorrhoids, burns, acne, bruises, sprains

 Allergy (to yarrow), pregnancy (orally taken), breast-feeding (orally taken)